nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * **`help`** : Overview of commands and input syntax.

 ### Email Contact person: `email`
 * **`email`** : Opens a simplified mailbox interface enabling user to email to the desired contact persons with a prefilled text field.
-Currently only supports sending through Gmail accounts and requires enabling less secure app access on google security.
+  Currently, it only supports sending through Gmail accounts and requires enabling less secure app access on google security.
+  This feature is **only** avaliable through the menu bar currently.
   ![Ui](images/helps/googlehelp1.png)
   Url: https://myaccount.google.com/security
 --------------------------------------------------------------------------------------------------------------------